n8rade-rh/tower-aap-install/README.md

 ## Install Notes:

-1. There are quite a few setup steps specific to my environment.
+1. There are a few setup steps specific to my environment.
 I tried to note them down with comments in the playbook.
 2. I downloaded the Ansible Automation Platform Installer Bundles locally.
 Unsure of how to get them otherwise, but the source path (/mnt/aap/aap-bundles) in the playbook may need to be modified to reflect any custom paths used.
 3. I didn't have a RHEL image with an ansible version low enough to install Tower 3.3.0-1 or Tower 3.4.0-1.
 I believe I ran into ansible related errors when trying to install these on RHEL 7.4 with ansible core 2.12.
 I believe they should work based on the inventory though.
 The earliest version of Tower I tested for was 3.5.0-1 on RHEL 7.4.
 4. Any errors, ideas, or recommendations would be greatly appreciated!